twilight5284/Bedform-analysis/README.md

 Qian Yu - Ministry of Education Key Laboratory for Coast and Island Development, Nanjing University, Nanjing, China Shu Gao - State Key Laboratory for Estuarine and Coastal Research, East China Normal University, Shanghai, China

-If you have any questions about code, please send an email to twilight528400@hotmail.com
+## If you have any questions, please send an email to twilight528400@hotmail.com

-References
-Cazenave PW, Dix JK, Lambkin DO, McNeill LC.
-2013.
-A method for semi-automated objective quantification of linear bedforms from multi-scale digital elevation models.
-Earth Surface Processes and Landforms 38(3): 221–236.
-Gutierrez RR, Abad JD, Parsons DR, Best JL.
-2013.
-Discrimination of bed form scales using robust spline filters and wavelet transforms: Methods and application to synthetic signals and bed forms of the Río Paraná, Argentina.
-Journal of Geophysical Research: Earth Surface 118(3): 1400–1418.